authrized/passwordgenerator/README.md

 ## Overview
 This is the code for the password generator in Toolbox.
 The code is avalible for use in your projects as defined in LICENSE.txt.
+We are not responsible for any passwords made in this generator being hacked, stolen, or found out.
+No password is unbreakable.

 ## Table of Contents
 ### generator.swift